-When characterizing heat pump systems, seasonal performance factor (SPF) or seasonal coefficient of performance (SCOP) is used, including the back-up electricity and pumping work in balance.
+When characterising heat pump systems, the seasonal performance factor (SPF) or the seasonal coefficient of performance (SCOP) is used, including the backup electricity and pumping work in balance.
 Figure 44 shows the dependency of SCOP (declared for heat pump energy certificates) for air source heat pumps on heat output and the difference between variable speed compressor technology and conventional fixed speed compressor.
-Variable speed compressor heat pumps with continuous heat output control are getting higher and higher share on the market, especially because possibility of easy cooperation with PV systems.
+Variable speed compressor heat pumps with continuous heat output control are gaining more and more market share, especially due to the possibility of easy cooperation with PV systems.

 Figure 44.
-Seasonal COP for air-source heat pumps for low temperature application (red: variable speed compressor; blue: fixed speed compressor), moderate climate (result from CZ survey within IEA Annex 75 - limited amount of data available - especially for large heat pumps')
+Seasonal COP for air-source heat pumps for low-temperature application (red: variable speed compressor; blue: fixed speed compressor), moderate climate (result from CZ survey within IEA EBC Annex 75, with a limited amount of data available, especially for large heat pumps).

-Data from Figure 44 are for space heating application with nominal temperature of heating water 35 °C and thus can be regarded as most optimistic limit in efficiency.
+Data from Figure 44 are for space heating applications with a heating water nominal temperature of 35 °C and thus can be regarded as the most optimistic limit in efficiency.
 Ten years of monitoring of heat pump installations in buildings under real operation conditions show a different picture, especially if domestic water heating takes part.
 Figure 45 shows the results from three monitoring campaigns in Germany [4].
-Average seasonal performance factors SPF of heat pump systems are around 4.0 for ground source and around 3.0 for air source technology.
-(SPF is more universal than SCOP.
-It can be calculated by EN 15316-4-2 for given heat pump/building system, but also be assessed from monitored data from installations).
+Average seasonal performance factors SPF of heat pump systems are around 4.0 for ground source and around 3.0 for air source technology (SPF is more universal than SCOP.
+It can be calculated by EN 15316-4-2 for a given heat pump/building system and assessed from monitored data from installations).